Last Updated on

 Well-heeled locals will occasionally complain of a dearth of culture in Santiago, but we say you just need to know where to look.
 Art lovers usually make a beeline for the Palacio de Bellas Artes (Museum of Fine Arts) and the Contemporary Art Museum right next door.
 However, tucked in to a side street in Vitacura, the Ralli Museum is a collection of contemporary Latin American art including both paintings and sculptures by Dali and other greats (Chagall, Miro).
 The museum is free, staff is helpful, there are no photography restrictions and, the best part – most locals don’t even know about it, meaning it is usually fairly empty.
 Combine this with a picnic in Parque Bicentenario (above) for a great day out in Vitacura.

-Santiago is a city filled with public art and we loved discovering the sculptures throughout the city.
+Santiago is a city filled with public art and we loved discovering the sculptures in Santiago de Chile.
 The best concentration can be found in the city’s Sculpture Park.
 Within walking distance of the Gran Torre de Santiago, which will be the tallest building in South America when it is finished, the park has over 30 wood, bronze and steel pieces by popular Chilean artists.
 There is no admission fee and you can sit in the park enjoying a book or a picnic lunch.
 The closest metro station is Pedro De Valdivia, which itself is home to beautiful public art inside the station.

-Do you live in Santiago, or have you recently visited, and have a Go Beyond recommendation to share?
+Do you live in Santiago, or have you recently visited, and have recommendation for Santiago off the beaten path to share?
 Please leave them in the comments below so we can continue to shed light on lesser known areas of the Chilean capital!